particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 ### SoM Pin description

-Pin numbers match the triangular numbers in the graphic above.

 | # |	Pin	 | Function | Connected To |	Description |
 | :---: | :---: | :---: | :---: | --- |